 Whether Chinese or foreign, a highly competent manager gets the same level of salaries.
 A person with the right combination of experience, proven ability to work with diverse cultures, and trustworthiness will be the right person for the job.

 5. Dedicate plenty of time to support the local team.

 The implementation of all aspects of your business needs plenty of organization which includes getting your team ready.
-During this critical stage, it is important to devote your time reconciling all differences and problems that may occur within your team.
-In short, be 100% supportive to your local team.
+During this critical stage, it is important to devote your time to reconciling all differences and problems that may occur within your team.
+In short, be 100% supportive of your local team.